lawrencechen14/evs-analysis/README.md

 In order to view the solution demo, you need to clone or download the repository and navigate to the appropriate directory.
 The full maps are included in the `markered-maps` folder in this GitHub repository.
 Each map is an HTML file that can be viewed by opening it in a web browser, preferably Google Chrome or Firefox.
 In order to access the interactive map, follow these steps:

 1. Clone the repository.
-2. Change into the `markered-maps` repository.
+2. Change into the `markered-maps` directory.
 3. Open one of the three sample maps with a web browser, and the map will be displayed on the browser.

 ## Running the Code